ketela7/Repl-Project/README.md

 # Google Drive Manager

-A comprehensive web application for managing Google Drive files and folders with a modern, responsive interface built with Next.js 15, TypeScript, and Tailwind CSS.
+A comprehensive web application for managing Google Drive files and folders with enhanced cross-platform compatibility and professional UI design.
+Built with Next.js 15, TypeScript, and optimized for all device types with a balanced professional color scheme.

 ## Features